‘Left-on’ – power to the southpaws!

 Some of the world’s most famous “thinkers” were left-handed – Aristotle, Albert Einstein and Sir Isaac Newton.

-The list of southpaw Presidents is lengthy – Barack Obama, George H.W.
-Bush, Bill Clinton, Gerald Ford, Ronald Reagan (born as a lefty, but was forced to switch to the other side), Harry Truman, Herbert Hoover, and James Garfield.
+The list of southpaw Presidents is lengthy – George Bush, Bill Clinton, Gerald Ford, Ronald Reagan (born as a lefty, but was forced to switch to the other side), John F. Kennedy, Harry Truman, Herbert Hoover, James Garfield and Thomas Jefferson.

-Other than Jimi Hendrix, famous southpaw musicians include Greg Allman, David Bowie, Glen Campbell, Natalie Cole, Phil Collins, Bob Dylan, Glenn Frey, Crystal Gayle, Paul McCartney, Robert Plant, Joe Perry, Lou Rawls, Carly Simon, Paul Simon, and Sting.
+Famous southpaw musicians include Greg Allman, David Bowie, Glen Campbell, Natalie Cole, Phil Collins, Bob Dylan, Glenn Frey (of Eagles fame), Crystal Gayle, Paul McCartney, Robert Plant (Led Zepplin), Joe Perry (Aerosmith), Lou Rawls, Carly Simon, Paul Simon, Sting and the late Tiny Tim.

-Exercise guru Richard Simmons is left-handed, as were two of the most-watched late-night TV hosts (now retired) – David Letterman and Jay Leno.
+Two of the most-watched TV hosts – David Letterman and Jay Leno – are left-handed.

 Even the beloved Kermit the Frog is left-handed, as was his creator, the late Jim Henson.